 2. Mid-Range / "Game-Improvement" Balls (2-or-3-Piece Construction)

 - How to Spot Them: The cover feels firmer and more plasticky.
-This is typically an ionomer or Surlyn cover, which is more a durable than urethane.
+This is typically an ionomer or Surlyn cover, which is more durable than urethane.
 They are priced moderately.

 - Performance: These balls are a great compromise.
 They’re designed to reduce spin off the driver - which means less dramatic slices and hooks - making them straighter for most amateur golfers.
-While they don't spin as much as a tour ball around the greens, they still offer decent feel a control while being much more durable.
+While they don't spin as much as a tour ball around the greens, they still offer decent feel control while being much more durable.

 - Who Should Play Them: The vast majority of mid-to-high handicap golfers.
 These balls offer an ideal combination of distance, forgiveness, and feel for amateur swing speeds.